Remembering Jaswinder Singh, one of the eight victims killed in the FedEx shooting

 Dhillon tells us Singh always started and ended his day with a prayer.
 Now his family is left praying for peace.

 “Love each other, that’s what I’m saying.
-We have to get together against this violence,” says Dhillon.
+We have to get together against this violence.”